-- 1. Annually, the CSL is to complete the $Annual\ Communities/Orders$ form.
-This form is e-mailed to the superior in Q1 each year and is to be submitted - to the Committee on Religious Orders and Communities by March 1. - 2.
-Annually, the CSL should review its listing in the Episcopal Church's 'Red Book.' - 3.
-Bi-annually, we are to update our listing in The Anglican Communities Yearbook.
+1. Annually, CSL is to complete the Annual Communities/Orders form.
+This form is e-mailed to the superior in Q1 each year and is to be submitted to the Committee on Religious Orders and Communities by March 1.

+2. Annually, CSL should review its listing in the Episcopal Church's 'Red Book.'

+3. Bi-annually, we are to update our listing in The Anglican Communities Year Book.
 The publisher in the United Kingdom will send us a copy of the current listing for us to review and edit.
-The updated copy is to be submitted by the beginning of Q2 each year. - 4.
-Although not required by TEC but consistent with good financial practices, the CSL's Finance Committee recommends that an external financial review be completed every three years beginning in 2022.
-This recommendation was approved by the CSL Council and the superior.
-The CSL council may recommend a special external financial review when a new treasurer is appointed. - B. State Incorporation Registration.
+The updated copy is to be submitted by the beginning of Q2 each year.

+4. Consistent with good financial practices, CSL will complete an external financial review every five years beginning in 2029; and internal annual reviews will be conducted beginning in 2024.
+The Superior will attach the reports to the CSL annual report that is submitted to TEC's Bishops Committee on Religious Orders and Communities.

+B. State Incorporation Registration.
 We are registered as a non-profit corporation in the state of Illinois.
-To maintain this designation, we must: - 1.
-Identify a person who is a resident of Illinois to be a contact person for mail from the Secretary of State's office; or appoint a legal firm to receive and process the forms. - 2.
-Complete the annual corporation registration form and submit it to the secretary of state's office before July 1 with a check to cover the registration fee.
-The form is available on the internet and can be completed by the dean of finance (treasurer) and signed by the superior. - C. Federal Internal Revenue Service.
-We are registered as a 501c.3 tax-exempt nonprofit religious organization, and as such we are not required to complete IRS form 990 (or EZ990 or equivalent e-form) and to submit it to the IRS before May 15 each year.
+To maintain this designation, we must:

+1. Identify a person who is a resident of Illinois to be a contact person for mail from the Secretary of State's office; or appoint a legal firm to receive and process the forms.

+2. Complete the annual corporation registration form and submit it to the secretary of state's office before July 1 with a check to cover the registration fee.
+The form is available on the internet and can be completed by CSL's treasurer and signed by the superior.

+C. Federal Internal Revenue Service.
+We are registered as a 501c.3 tax-exempt nonprofit religious organization, and as such we are not required to complete IRS form 990 (or EZ990 or equivalent e-form) and submit it to the IRS before May 15 of each year.